microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 1. To create a new search parameter, you need to `POST` a `SearchParameter` Resource to the FHIR service database.
 See the `Create New Search Parameter` call in the FHIR Search Postman collection for an example.
 Read through the documentation at [https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search](https://docs.microsoft.com/azure/healthcare-apis/fhir/how-to-do-custom-search) and then run the `Create New Search Parameter` call in Postman.

-2. To perform a search using the custom search parameter that you just created, first you will need to [follow these instructions](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search#test-search-parameters) to test the search parameter.
+2. To perform a search using the custom search parameter that you just created, first [follow these instructions](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-do-custom-search#test-search-parameters) to test the search parameter.
 Return here when you have finished the process.

 3. Then, you will [run a re-index job](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/how-to-run-a-reindex) on your FHIR service to activate the new search parameter.
-You can use the `Reindex` call for this.
+You can use the `Reindex` call in the FHIR Search collection to accomplish this.

-4. Once you have tested the new search parameter and re-indexed the database, go ahead and try the `Search by Custom Search Parameter` call in the FHIR Search collection in Postman.
+4. Once you have tested the new search parameter and re-indexed the FHIR service database, go ahead and run the `Search by Custom Search Parameter` call in the FHIR Search collection and see what results you get.

 ## What does success look like for Challenge-04?